 The output of a constant current LED driver is calculated by multiplying the optimal current for the LED being used with the number of strings.
-If there are 2 strings of LEDs and 350mA is the optimal current for the LEDs, then the LED drive must have a current rating of $350 \times 2 = 700\text{Ma}$.
+If there are 2 strings of LEDs and 350mA is the optimal current for the LEDs, then the LED drive must have a current rating of $350 \times 2 = 700$ Ma.

-1.8.4 Matrix Configuration
+3.2.6 Matrix Configuration

-• how to connect LED's series and parallel and its advantages and disadvantages.
 The matrix configuration tries to eradicate a few of the issues linked with parallel configuration by including more connections between the LEDs.
-Both matrix and parallel configuration have similar topology with the difference in there being a connection between each of the strings in the matrix configuration.
+Both matrix and parallel configuration have similar topology with the difference being the addition of a connection between each of the strings in matrix configuration.
 The first LED of each string has a parallel connection with the first LEDs of all the rest of the strings.
-Thus successive LEDs are in parallel with their neighbouring LEDs.
-Thus the LEDs are organised in a matrix of rows and columns.
+Thus, successive LEDs are in parallel with their neighbouring LEDs.
+The LEDs are organised in a matrix of rows and columns.